alexconerly/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Launch Date

-To investigate the relationship in the dataset between kickstarter outcomes and kickstarter launch dates, a pivot table with appropriate filtering was created in a new excel sheet to easily compare the total outcomes for successful, live, failed, and canceled vs each month.
+To investigate the relationship in the dataset between kickstarter outcomes and kickstarter launch dates, a pivot table with appropriate filtering was created in a new excel sheet to easily compare the total outcomes for successful, live, failed, and canceled for each month.
 The chart was also filtered to include only data for theaters.
 Additionally, a line chart provided an excellent visual of the correlations.

 ![pivot table](https://github.com/alexconerly/kickstarter-analysis/blob/master/images_for_readme/ScreenShot_pivot.png)